tom-kerr/bookmaker/README.md

 When processing multiple books, one book will be processed per core, and any books over that limit will wait until a slot opens up and begin processing automatically.

-If one does not care to edit the computer generated crop boxes, one can pass the following combination of arguments to derive the digital formats:
+If one does not care to edit the computer generated crop boxes, one can pass the following combination of arguments to derive the digital formats immediately after processing:

-    --language (for OCR)
+    --language (for OCR (default is English))
-    --derive FORMAT (options are djvu, pdf, epub, text) or
+    --active-crop (the crop box that will be used for cropping (options are standardCrop (default), pageCrop, contentCrop)) --derive FORMAT (options are djvu, pdf, epub, text) or
     --derive-all